freenas/freenas-docs/userguide/plugins.rst

 ------

 Installing a plugin creates an associated jail.
 Deleting a plugin deletes the associated jail because it is no longer required.
-**Before** deleting a plugin, make sure that there is no data or configuration in the jail that needs to be saved.
-Back up that data **first** if needed.

-In the example shown in
-:numref:`Figure %s <deleting_installed_plugin_fig>`,
+This means all **datasets or snapshots that are associated with the plugin are also deleted.** Make sure to back up any important data from the plugin **before** deleting it.

-*plex* has been installed and the :guilabel:`UNINSTALL` button has been clicked.
-A pop-up message asks for verification that the plugin is to be deleted. **This is the only warning.** The plugin and the associated jail are permanently deleted when :guilabel:`Confirm` is set and :guilabel:`DELETE` is clicked.
+:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of deleting the *plex* plugin by opening the |ui-options| and clicking :guilabel:`DELETE`.
+A pop-up message asks to verify deleting the plugin. **This is the only warning.** The plugin, associated jail, dataset, and snapshots are permanently deleted when the action is confirmed by entering the plugin name in the text field and clicking :guilabel:`DELETE`.

 .. _deleting_installed_plugin_fig: